 Perform a statistical analysis evaluating an association between serum LDL and 5 year all-cause mortality by comparing geometric mean LDL values across groups defined by vital status at 5 years.

-Methods: To compare the geometric mean serum LDL values between patients who died within 5 years of their MRI test and patients who lived at least 5 years after their MRI, I performed a two-sample t-test allowing for unequal variance on the log-transformed data, then exponentiated the estimates and confidence interval.
+Methods: To compare the geometric mean serum LDL values between patients who died within 5 years of their MRI test and patients who lived at least 5 years after their MRI, I performed a two-sample t-test allowing for unequal variance on the log-transformed data, then exponentiated the estimates and confidence interval. (again mention that you are calculating 95% CI and p-values).

 Inference: Our null hypothesis is H0: μ1 / μ2 =1, where μ1 refers to the geometric mean LDL value among patients who lived at least five years and μ2 refers to the geometric mean LDL value among patients who died within five years of their MRI test.
 The alternative hypothesis is μ1 / μ2 ≠ 1.
 The estimated difference between geometric means is 0.092 mg/dL.
 A 95% confidence interval for the difference is (0.85, 0.98), with an associated p-value of 0.013.
 Thus, we can reject our null hypothesis with 95% confidence and again conclude that mean serum LDL differs between those who die within 5 years of their MRI and those who live at least 5 years.